hassanmasood007/Socio/README.md

 # Socio

-Socio is a clone of facebook and provides every functionality
+Socio is a social media application

 # Install Dependencies